North Kesteven Academy

 North Kesteven Academy is a co-educational academy school on Moor Lane, off the A1434 at North Hykeham, in North Kesteven, Lincolnshire, England.

 History

 Grammar school

 The school was founded as North Kesteven Grammar School in 1961 when administered by the County of Lincoln - Parts of Kesteven Education Committee, based in Sleaford.
-It moved into a new building in January 1961 with 600 mixed pupils.
-In October 1967, meetings with parents about comprehensive education took place.
+In October 1960, at a meeting at Spitalgate, Kesteven Education Committee decided to give the new school the name North Kesteven Grammar School.
+In 1960 3927 children had taken the eleven-plus in Kesteven, and 510 had been chosen for grammar school education.

+It moved into a new building on 5 January 1961 with 600 mixed pupils, the same day as the William Robertson School in Leadenham.
+The first headmaster was Mr Jack Winwood.
+He had been headmaster of the Sir Robert Pattinson school from 1954 to 1961.
+The grammar stream of this neighbouring school moved into the new grammar school.